insights

 Read Time 4 Minutes

-Excessive daytime sleepiness is one of the leading reasons that patients present to sleep clinics.8 As a functional medicine clinician, how do you talk to your patients about sleep and give them tools to improve this important lifestyle factor?
+Over one-third of the US population has reported sleeping less than the recommended seven hours a night.8 According to a 2020 poll by the National Sleep Foundation, half of the respondents reported feeling sleepy anywhere from three to seven days a week, with the higher number of sleepy days corresponding with elevated levels of stress.9 Excessive daytime sleepiness is one of the leading reasons that patients present to sleep clinics.10 As a functional medicine clinician, how do you talk to your patients about sleep and give them tools to improve this important lifestyle factor?
 In the following video, IFM educator Shilpa P. Saxena, MD , offers some tips:

-(Video Time: 2:00) As a board certified family physician and nationally recognized expert and educator on functional & integrative medicine, Shilpa P. Saxena, MD, works with her clients to create a personalized strategy for their particular goals.
+(Video Time: 2:00) As a board-certified family physician and nationally recognized expert and educator on functional & integrative medicine, Shilpa P. Saxena, MD, works with her clients to create a personalized strategy for their particular goals.

 Relaxing Into Sleep: Mind-Body Interventions